Completeness of Flat Coalgebraic Fixpoint Logics: Introduction

-Our completeness result follows a long tradition of non-trivial completeness proofs, e.g.\ for PDL~\cite{KozenParikh81,Segerberg82}, CTL~\cite{EmersonHalpern85}, the aconjunctive $\mu$-calculus~\cite{Kozen83}, and the full $\mu$-calculus~\cite{Walukiewicz00}.
+Our completeness result follows a long tradition of non-trivial completeness proofs for fixpoint logics, e.g.\ PDL~\cite{KozenParikh81,Segerberg82}, CTL~\cite{EmersonHalpern85}, LTL~\cite{GabbayEA80,LichtensteinPnueli00}, the aconjunctive $\mu$-calculus~\cite{Kozen83}, and the full $\mu$-calculus~\cite{Walukiewicz00}.
 Note that all these results are independent, as completeness is not in general inherited by sublogics, and in fact employ quite different methods.
-Instantiating our generic results to concrete logics yields new results in nearly all cases that go beyond the classical relational $\mu$-calculus, noting that neither~\cite{KupfermanEA02} nor~\cite{CirsteaEA09} cover axiomatizations.
-In particular, we obtain for the first time a completeness result and a tableau procedure for graded fixed point logics, i.e.\ fragments of the graded $\mu$-calculus, and we generalize the completeness of ATL~\cite{GorankoVanDrimmelen06} to arbitrary flat fragments of AMC.
+Instantiating our generic results to concrete logics yields new results in nearly all cases that go beyond the classical relational $\mu$-calculus, noting that neither Kupferman et al.~\citeyear{KupfermanEA02} nor Cirstea et al.~\citeyear{CirsteaEA11} cover axiomatizations.
+In particular, we obtain for the first time a completeness result for graded fixpoint logics, i.e.\ fragments of the graded $\mu$-calculus, and we generalize the completeness of ATL~\cite{GorankoVanDrimmelen06} to arbitrary flat fragments of the AMC.